sahmadov/bigquery-backup-restore-service/README.md

    # Run the restore
    ./scripts/action.sh restore ./scripts/examples/restore_request_minimal.json DEBUG
    ```

+## Documentation

+For detailed information about the application, please see:
+- [Configuration Guide](./doc/api-doc.md) - Detailed explanation of all JSON fields and Application logic
+- [Project Setup Details](./doc/setup-guide.md) - How This is project was set up.
+This is rather for repo maintainers but you are welcome to read if you want to understand how I have configured it.

 ## Contributing

 We welcome your contributions!
 Please take a look at our [contribution guidelines](CONTRIBUTING.md) first.